On this page

 Client secret rotation and key management

 This guide shows you how to rotate and manage your client secrets without service or app downtime.
-Additionally, this guide shows you how to generate public/private key pairs and manage them using the Admin Console.
+This guide also shows you how to generate public/private key pairs and manage them using the Admin Console.

 Learning outcomes

-• Create additional client secrets for a client app and manage existing client secrets.
+• Create more client secrets for a client app and manage existing client secrets.

-• Generate public/private key pairs for a client app using the Admin Console and manage additional key pairs.
+• Generate public/private key pairs for a client app using the Admin Console and manage other key pairs.

 What you need